-The most exciting part of the weed killing game is seeing the results.
+The most exciting part of the weed-killing game is seeing the results.
 The trick is to get the spray to stay in place.
-For optimum results, you’ll want to apply a weed killer at least 24 hours before a predicted rainy spell.
+You’ll want to apply a weed killer at least 24 hours before a predicted rainy spell for optimum results.
 It’s also a good idea to spray the area after dark for maximum effectiveness.
 The weeds will be happy to oblige.

 Effects on aquatic life

 Using herbicides and other chemical products to kill weeds in ponds can have harmful effects on the marine and aquatic life in the area.
 These chemicals are washed into rivers and waterfalls, and can also affect the water sources and oceans.
 Often, these chemicals are not disposed of properly.

 Using too much fertilizer can speed up the process of eutrophication, resulting in algae blooms.
 The increased growth of algae will consume more oxygen, and this will cause oxygen levels to drop.
 This in turn can result in fish kills.

 When algae blooms occur, they can cause an unpleasant smell and turn the water a murky green color.
 They also spread algal toxins known as “brown tides.”
 Algal blooms can also kill seabirds, marine mammals, and humans.
 The excess algae growth and nutrients can also create dead zones in water bodies.
 These dead zones will prevent fish from living in the area.

 Sudden phytoplankton die-offs can occur after consecutive days of hot, cloudy conditions.
 These phytoplankton die-offs will cause a rapid decline in dissolved oxygen levels.